SherG/skeleventy2/site/blog/best-auto-mechanic-cheshire-county.md

 This is the type of small business that makes the entire area more enjoyable.

-And if you're curious, this is the work I've had done there:
+And if you're curious, here's some of the work I've had done there.
 * Pressure hose replaced
 * Valve cover gasket replaced (to fix botched job done by another garage.
 Oil was leaking into the sparkplug wells, triggering error codes)
 * Welding work for flange / exhaust hanger repairs